polterguy/magic/README.md

 video

 Out of the box Magic is a simple HTTP REST TODO web api, but this is only there to serve as an example.
-Remove the existing TODO projects, and replace them with your own domain types, and you'll hit the ground running.
-All parts of your application can easily be modified, extended or changed, by simply overriding that which you need to override.
+Remove the existing TODO projects, and replace it with your own code, and you'll literally _hit the ground running_.
+All parts of your application can easily be modified, extended, or changed, by simply overriding that which you need to override.
 In such a way Magic provides you with a consistent API, allowing you to extend and modify that which you need to modify, and having the rest done automagically for you through the powers of Magic.